ezweave/pretty-functional/chapters/one/one.md

 __Now for some bad news!__

-Since I told you about how great PTCs are, you should know that very few JavaScript runtimes _actually_ support them.  _Le sigh_.
+Since I told you about how great PTCs are, you should know that very few JavaScript runtimes _actually_ support them in 2019.  _Le sigh_.
 As of this writing, [you can see that](https://kangax.github.io/compat-table/es6/#test-proper_tail_calls_(tail_call_optimisation)) when it comes to ES6, not even [Node](https://stackoverflow.com/questions/23260390/node-js-tail-call-optimization-possible-or-not) supports them.
 Oddly enough, Safari does.
 Yay?

+I mentioned PTCs, knowing full well you probably can't use them, solely because I'm hopeful that _one day_ you will.
+It's also just important to understand what happens when you make a recursive call.

-Ignoring that, what scares many folks away from such things when trying to be _pretty functional_ in JavaScript and TypeScript is the notion of currying.
+Ignoring that, what scares many folks away from recursion when trying to be _pretty functional_ in JavaScript and TypeScript is the notion of currying.
 The obvious question is "How can I recursively call a curried function?"

-To be totally fair, few __real problems__ _require_ this type of recursion.
-So you might have dodged this bullet for some time.
-But there are _legitamate_ problems that require recursive solutions.
-Imagine you need to implement a binary search tree, for a good reason (like deeply nested SQL queries that can't be properly optimized at that layer).
-If I left you without _some_ exposure on how to handle this functionally, you'd go back to your old ways and write something with bad guards and blow up the stack and be left to contemplate suicide by bashing one's head against a flimsy LED screen.
+It's really no different than how you'd call a function by itself (remembering that a curried function returns a new function with lexical state), but let's start writing some actual code.

 So, we're going to start _easy_.
 Let's do `n!`.
 It's a classic and a __toy problem__.